A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: The inert quadratic case

 Furthermore, note that $\nu(g_3) = (1,1)$; otherwise Corollary~1.2 of \cite{DK} would force $\nu(g_3) = (0,0)$, making $g_3$ locally constant and contradicting the irreducibility of $\rho$.
 Now consider $\Theta_{\tau_1}(g_3) \in M_{(3,2),(0,-1)}(U_1(\mathfrak{n});E)$.
 By Theorem~\ref{thm:theta}, $\Theta_{\tau_1}(g_3)$ is not divisible by $\mathrm{Ha}_{\tau_1}$.
 We claim that $\Theta_{\tau_1}(g_3)$ is not divisible by $\mathrm{Ha}_{\tau_0}$ either.
 Indeed if it were, then we would have $\nu(\Theta_{\tau_1}(g_3)) \le_{\mathrm{Ha}} (4,0)$, and Theorem~1.1 of \cite{DK} would imply divisibility by $\mathrm{Ha}_{\tau_1}$.
 Therefore Theorem~\ref{thm:theta} implies that $\Theta_{\tau_0}\Theta_{\tau_1}(g_3)$ is not divisible by $\mathrm{Ha}_{\tau_0}$ (and in fact a similar argument gives $\nu(\Theta_{\tau_0}\Theta_{\tau_1}(g_3)) = (4,4)$).
 Note that $\Theta_{\tau_0}\Theta_{\tau_1}(g_3) \in M_{(4,4),(-1,-1)}(U_1(\mathfrak{n});E)$ is a strongly stabilised eigenform giving rise to $\rho$.
 However so is $e_1\mathrm{Ha}^2_{\tau_0}\mathrm{Ha}^2_{\tau_1}g_1$, where $e_1$ is the constant section in $M_{(0,0),(-1,-1)}(U_1(\mathfrak{n});E)$ with value $1$.
 We therefore conclude that $\Theta_{\tau_0}\Theta_{\tau_1}(g_3) = e_1\mathrm{Ha}^2_{\tau_0}\mathrm{Ha}^2_{\tau_1}g_1$ is divisible by $\mathrm{Ha}_{\tau_0}$, yielding the desired contradiction. \epf

 \begin{remark} Note that the theorem holds just as well for weights of the form $((k_0,1),l)$ and $((1,k_0),l)$ for any $l \in \mathbb{Z}^\Sigma$.\end{remark}

 Recall from Proposition~\ref{prop:algvsgeomweights} that one direction of Conjecture~\ref{conj:algvsgeomweights} holds if $k$ is paritious in the sense of Definition \ref{def:paritious}.
 Recall also that Conjecture~3.14 of \cite{BDJ} has been proved under mild technical hypotheses by Gee and collaborators (see especially~\cite{GLS,GKi}), with an alternative to part due to Newton~\cite{N}.
 In particular it holds under the assumptions that $p>2$, $\rho|_{G_{F(\zeta_p)}}$ is irreducible, and if $p=5$, then $\rho|_{G_{F(\zeta_5)}}$ does not have projective image isomorphic to $A_5 \cong \mathrm{PSL}_2(\mathbb{F}_5)$.
-It might be possible to treat the exceptional case with $p=5$ in general using the methods and results of Khare and Thorne~\cite{KT}, but we only need to do this in a particular instance in order to obtain one direction of Theorem~\ref{thm:quadratic1} for odd $k_0$ unconditionally.
+It might be possible to treat this exceptional case with $p=5$ using the same methods along with~\cite[Thm.~3.2.1]{BLGG}, but we only need to do this in a particular instance in order to obtain one direction of Theorem~\ref{thm:quadratic1} for odd $k_0$ unconditionally.